Camping kit list: what to pack for a camping trip

 Inspired by mountaineering, Japanese brand Snow Peak brings chic minimalist design and utilitarian technology to outdoor gear.
 The durable canvas Multi Container is designed to carry camping essentials, and to stack neatly inside at the edge of the tent.

-Snow Peak large Multi Container, £79 – buy here
+Snow Peal large Multi Container, £79 – buy here

 If you plan to stay up after sunset, you'll need battery-powered lights.
 Go hands-free with a head torch, ideal for illuminating card games, reading and late-night loo trips.
 We recommend taking a spare in case you lose one in the dark tent in the middle of the night.

 Opinel's Nomad set has everything you need for easy, portable outdoor food prep.
-There's a peeler, bread knife and corkscrew knife, all foldable and easy to transport, plus a wooden prep/serving board and a microfibre wrap to keep it all together, which doubles as a quick-drying dishcloth.
+There's a peeler, bread knife and corkscrew, all foldable and easy to transport, plus a wooden prep/serving board and a microfibre wrap to keep it all together, which doubles as a quick-drying dishcloth.

 Nomad cooking set, £69 – buy here